 Douglas Welsh was an AP scholar in English in High School, and minored in literature at Boston College.
 He has masters and doctoral degrees and taught at Princeton University for 26 years.

 Ted Welsh taught History and International Politics at Norwalk High School in Norwalk, CT for 32 years.
 Among other activities, he also instituted and directed the school’s international student exchange program with ZiBo #4 High School, Shandong Province, China and the school’s Model United Nations program for 25 years.

 John Westcott is a retired Marketing Manager with a major Fortune 500 Corporation.
 He had worldwide responsibility, including significant assignments overseas, for sales and marketing of products in the agricultural economy.
 He holds BS and MS degrees in Horticulture and minored in Foreign Service at Iowa State University.

 Tyler Westcott is a Senior Financial Services Representative with The Principle Finance Group and is the Connecticut Chapter President for the Society of Financial Awareness.
 He specializes in retirement planning, long term care, and estate planning.
 He presents financial seminars and workshops at local community centers, schools, churches, and businesses.
 He is dedicated to improving the financial success of families, individuals, and businesses.

-Nancy T Whitney has been an OLLI presenter for four semesters.
+Nancy T. Whitney, a poet and a teacher, has been an OLLI presenter for four years.
 Nancy has a passion for writing, reading, poetry, and teaching for the fun of it!
 She loves to be able to draw people out on the page and watch them shine.
-She got her start at NCC & UConn and she is grateful to be able to give back and share her gifts.
+She got her start at NCC & UConn and she is grateful to be help older learners discover new phases and places within themselves through writing.